dabble-of-devops-bioanalyze/terraform-aws-batch/examples/ec2/README.md

-# AWS Batch - Fargate Example
+# AWS Batch - EC2 Example

 This example shows how to deploy an AWS Batch cluster using the Fargate backend.